 The novel is dedicated to ‘the Gentlemen of the Old School’, whether they were ‘peers or ploughmen, masters or servants, shop-assistants or statesmen’.
 This is a world where people still know their place in creation, a largely rural nation that follows the Arcadian rhythms of Nature, where the continuity of the centuries ensures that everyone has their part to play and is respected for playing it.

 And so the Edwardian era passes by, ‘the gorgeous years of plenty and content; the gorgeous years of comfort and security; of faith and hope and charity – three virgins undefiled; of loyalty and mutual kindness’.

 There is, though, a socialist serpent in this English Eden.
 A disgruntled, socialistic huntsman turns out to be an adulterer and, having seduced the ‘apple-cheeked, buxom, gay’ daughter of the miller, murders her in a doomed attempt to conceal his sin.
 Although he is swiftly apprehended and hanged, it is clear he is but the herald of a new order.
-And, as the children’s cousin and trustee points out, this truly is an ill wind.
+And, as the children’s cousin points out, this truly is an ill wind.
 ‘If socialism is good, why doesn’t the Bible commend it?’ he asks.
 ‘Of all the thousands of precepts in Holy Writ, there is not one commending the equal state.’
 He accepts that not every socialist will end up on the gallows, but he insists that they are aware of what they are doing:

 ‘The socialist knows his doctrine for what it is.
 He knows it’s false and quite unworkable, He knows you can’t fight against Nature as well as do you and I. But he is an envious man.
 He is jealous of those who have what he has not.
 Upon this he broods – and his jealousy turns to hate.
 He hates the aristocrat and he hates the rich, because he covets their rank and their worldly goods.’